Do you want to run a virtual class online on your WordPress website?

 You’ll need to pay for this functionality, but it could well be worth it if you’re running a series of classes.
 Using your site as a learning platform works well for courses that last more than a few weeks.

 For instance, you might be running a 12-week class.
 Students need an easy way to refer back to the earlier weeks’ material, and that will be tricky if you simply send out all the content by email.

 With an LMS (Learning Management System) solution, you can even offer quizzes and grade students’ performance.
 You’ll need an LMS plugin for WordPress.

-Our top recommendation here is LearnDash.
-It lets you create as many different courses as you like, with lessons, topics, quizzes, and categories.
+Our top recommendation here is Thrive Apprentice.
+It lets you create as many different courses as you like, with text lessons, video lessons, audio lessons, and more.
 You can schedule lessons to be released over time if you want.

 For more details, see our guide on how to create an online course with WordPress.